clef-men/article_tmc/popl25-author-response.md

 programming languages research, where algorithms proposed come with a clear specification (what it means for them to be correct) and a mathematical proof of correctness with respect to this specification.
-There is very few prior work on TMC that passes this bar; we don't know of any previous publication on providing a rigorous specification for the TMC transformation except for the Leijen&Lorenzen work, which happened in parallel to ours, and only
+There is very little prior work on TMC that passes this bar; we don't know of any previous publication on providing a rigorous specification for the TMC transformation except for the Leijen&Lorenzen work, which happened in parallel to ours, and only